icepack/icepack/README.md

 Finite element modeling of glaciers and ice sheets

 This library is for simulating the flow of glaciers and ice sheets using the finite element method.
+The core library code is contained in this repository; examples and tutorials are available in a separate repo [here](https://github.com/danshapero/icepack-examples).

 Icepack is not yet ready for use and should be considered pre-alpha quality.
 The code is not optimized at all.